yukoba/nd4j/getstarted.md

 Running a clean install on ND4J, Canova and Deeplearning4j, in that order, is a good way to get the most recent bug fixes and features.

-## <a id="devtools">Dev Tools for C on Windows & Linux</a>
+## <a id="devtools">Dev Tools for C on OSX, Windows & Linux</a>

-To compile certain ND4J dependencies on Windows or a Linux OS, you will need to install certain dev tools for C.
+To compile certain ND4J dependencies on Windows or a Linux OS, you will need to install some dev tools for C, including gcc.
+To check if you have *gcc*, enter *gcc -v* on your terminal or command prompt.

+###OSX

+Some versions of the [Apple developer tool Xcode](https://developer.apple.com/xcode/downloads/) will install *gcc* for you.
+If you don't already have gcc, enter *brew install gcc* into your command prompt.

 ###Windows